 Kingston

-Area Guide
+Kingston, ON Area Guide

 Walking along the waterfront in Kingston, you’ll immediately sense how history and everyday life mingle in a seamless rhythm.
-Strolling through neighbourhoods framed by stately limestone buildings and tree lined streets, residents enjoy easy access to over 200 parks that stretch from Lake Ontario Park’s splash pads and boat launch to large grassy stretches like Grass Creek Park with a sandy beach and dog-friendly zones.
+Strolling through neighbourhoods framed by stately limestone buildings and tree-lined streets, residents enjoy easy access to over 200 parks that stretch from Lake Ontario Park’s splash pads and boat launch to large grassy stretches like Grass Creek Park with a sandy beach and dog-friendly zones.

 The Inner Harbour and Queen’s (where Queen’s University sits) neighbourhoods are quite walkable and packed with local cafés, boutiques, and cultural spots like the Agnes Etherington Art Centre and the Grand Theatre.
 You can hop out for an art exhibit one evening, grab a bite at a quirky downtown bistro the next, and stroll along the lakefront watching boats without being far from home.

 If you're drawn to nature and want trails, water, and open skies right outside your door, Kingston delivers with neighbourhoods that are a quiet escape without cutting you off from the city.
 West-end areas like Cataraqui North and Bayridge offer quick access to Lemoine Point Conservation Area, where wooded paths, shoreline views, and picnic spots create an easygoing, outdoorsy lifestyle.
-Head east to Greenwood Park or Rideau Hieghts and you’re minutes from the Rideau Trail and peaceful views along the Cataraqui River.
+Head east to Greenwood Park or Rideau Heights and you’re minutes from the Rideau Trail and peaceful views along the Cataraqui River.
 These neighbourhoods aren’t just near nature, they're woven into it, making weekend hikes or sunset paddles an easy part of the routine.

 Beyond the everyday buzz of cafés and walkable streets, Kingston’s cultural roots run deep.
-Catch a performance at The Grand Theatre, that has graced the city since the early 1900s and is now home to the Kingston Symphony.
+Catch a performance at The Grand Theatre, which has graced the city since the early 1900s and is now home to the Kingston Symphony.
 Join in the Kick & Push Festival, a summer theatre event that turns storefronts, parks, and even Cedar Island into stages for innovative performances.
 The Broom Factory is a converted heritage building in the Inner Harbour, where film screenings, concerts, and inclusive workshops light up the arts scene.
 The city’s past still pulses in places like City Hall, built in 1844 when Kingston was Canada’s first capital, now a living museum and meeting place.
 Kingston blends sturdy historic foundations and lively cultural reinvention in a way that feels both grounded and endlessly invigorating.

 Rent Trends

-As of August 2025, the average apartment rent in Kingston, ON is C$1,433 for a studio, C$1,830 for one bedroom, C$2,160 for two bedrooms, and C$2,010 for three bedrooms.
-Apartment rent in Kingston has increased by 2.1% in the past year.
+As of April 2026, the average apartment rent in Kingston, ON is $1,349 for a studio, $1,775 for one bedroom, $2,118 for two bedrooms, and $1,978 for three bedrooms.
+Apartment rent in Kingston has decreased by -1.5% in the past year.

 Property Type